jojozhuang/jojozhuang.github.io/_posts/2016-04-02-data-structure-tree.md

 * The root node has zero or more child nodes.
 * Each child node has zero or more child nodes, and so on.

-## 2. Distinguish the following Concepts
+## 2. Distinguishing the following Concepts
 * Graphs vs. Trees: A tree is a connected graph without cycles.
 * Trees vs. Binary Trees: Each node in binary tree has no more than 2 children nodes.
 * Binary Tree vs. Binary Search Tree: Every node in BST fits a specific ordering property: all left descendents <= current node < all right descendents.